 COVID-19 Reopening Matrix

-• 14-day quarantine required at travelers own accommodation in a standalone residence for long-term visa holders entering South Korea except for D-8 or D-9 visa holders.
-These individuals may be able to obtain an exemption from the 14-day isolation by obtaining an isolation exemption certificate from a Korean consular post prior to entry to Korea.
+• Quarentine and COVID-testing: 14-day quarantine at own accommodation that must be a stand-alone residence (long-term visa holders are generally not placed in a government facility) for long-term visa holders entering South Korea except for D-8 or D-9 visa holders who may be able to obtain an exemption from the 14-day isolation by obtaining an isolation exemption certificate from a Korean consular post prior to entry to Korea.

 - Long-term visa holders are not permitted to leave the airport unless they present an address of a standalone residence that can be confirmed by airport quarantine officers.
 In principle, a hotel or other public lodging place cannot be used for self-isolation; however there may be specially-outfitted hotels for this purpose.

 • 14-day self-isolation for short-term visa entrants (on visa waiver or C-line visas) at a government facility, unless they successfully obtain an isolation exemption certification from a Korean consular post prior to entry.

 • Under the Fast Track Entry System, UAE citizens on essential travel to South Korea, including business, trade, academic, and humanitarian purposes, will not be subject to the full 14-day quarantine requirements, provided that:

 - They enter on a proper consular entry visa (C-4 for business and trade);

 - They obtain an Isolation Exemption Certificate from the Korean embassy; and

 - They comply with other prescribed Covid-19 testing requirements that may apply at the time of their entry.

 • Rules on quarantine, which are non-immigration matters, are subject to change without prior notice.
 The Korea Centers for Disease Control issues and regularly updates quarantine and self isolation information for both Koreans and foreign nationals.